ViperMiniQ/qgis-layer-tree-tools/README.md

 &nbsp;
 Groups layers of the same filetype.
 &nbsp;
+### CRS
+&nbsp;
+Groups layers of the same CRS (coordinate reference system).

+Options (each of the options lists same CRSs in different formats and creates groups based on the listed names):
+  * user friendly identifier
+  * authority identifier
+  * descriptive name of the CRS
+  * ellipsoid acronym

 ## SNAPSHOT
 &nbsp;
 Snapshot is a simple copy of the current layer tree.